danieljames/boost-tasks/README.md

 submodules) will be pushed to GitHub.
 Don't want this to happen when testing the script.

-The keys in `superproject-branches' specifies the branches in the super project to update, the values are the branches to update from.
+The keys in `superproject-branches` specifies the branches in the super project to update, the values are the branches to update from.